colestrode/hubot-cinco-facetime-party-snoozer/README.md

-# Hubot-cinco-facetime-party-snoozer
+# Hubot Cinco Facetime Party Snoozer
 Thanks for coming!

 Tired of talking and having no one respond to you?
 Let Hubot be your friend!
-Now with Hubot-cinco-facetime-party-snoozer Hubot will converse with you like a normal human with 5 professional responses!
+Now with Hubot Cinco Facetime Party Snoozer Hubot will converse with you like a normal human with 5 professional responses!

 ## What?